vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-cod-location/README.md

 - required: true if the location is required.
 - single: true if the location refers to a single sheet.
 If false, it refers to 1 or more ranges.
 - location: the location(s) edited, an array of `CodLocationRange` (or `null`).
 When changes, `locationChange` is emitted.

+## History

+- 2025-05-14: fix to `CodLocationComponent` for multiple ranges (regression from Angular updates).